-- Zespri International Limited is the world’s largest marketer of kiwifruit, selling into more than 53 countries and managing 30 percent of the global volume.
+- Zespri International Limited is the world’s largest marketer of kiwifruit, selling into more than 50 markets and managing 30 percent of the global volume.

 - Zespri is the sole global exporter of New Zealand grown kiwifruit and is the most recognised fruit brand in China’s largest cities.

 - 159 million trays came out of the 2022/23 season with NZ Grower fruit payments of 2.24 billion dollars

 Recently, industry growth has been staggering with a sales revenue of NZ kiwifruit at $2.6 billion in the 2022 season and 160 million trays (3.55kg = 1 tray) sold.
 The return made by New Zealand kiwifruit export revenue (year ended June) in the 2022 year is significant in comparison to other fruits and vegetables.

 The total horticultural export for 2022 was $6.9 billion, meaning Kiwifruit represents 38% of New Zealand’s total horticultural export revenue.

 Single Point of Entry Marketing Structure